nic-barbara/ReactToSurprises/README.md

 ```
 This will create a Julia session with 10 parallel workers, each with a single thread.
 If your CPU can handle more than 10 threads, feel free to increas to `-t 2` or `-t 3` for faster training.
 All results will be saved in a `results/<experiment_name>/batch/` directory, which will be created automatically if it does not exist.

-To reproduce the results in Figure 11 for the uncertain linear cartpole example, be sure to run `src/model-uncertainty/choose_best_models.jl` and `src/model-uncertainty/eval_adaptation.jl` (in that order) before plotting anything.
+To reproduce the results in Figure 10 (c) for the uncertain linear cartpole example, be sure to run `src/model-uncertainty/choose_best_models.jl` and `src/model-uncertainty/eval_adaptation.jl` (in that order) before plotting anything.

 ### A Note on Terminology